 I realised that I enjoyed about 10% of my life as a consultant at Bain, felt bored during 65% of it, and hated a full 25% of my life.
 That's too much.
 Hating more than 0.5% of your life (the unavoidable drudgery, like taxes or parking fines) is too much.

-But despite that scathing review, I'm still appreciative for the training, the branding, for the few good friends it gave me, and for the new friends I still make through connections of years ago.
+But despite that scathing review of life at Bain, I'm still appreciative for the training, the branding, for the few good friends it gave me, and for the new friends I still make through connections of years ago.

 You can get those connections in a few other places.
 A high-power startup is one, although you wouldn't get the training.
 An established tech company like Google would be another, but then there will be people joining from consulting firms who will mysteriously be ahead of you, and find it easier to get the good jobs.